GSA Branding in Social Media

 Minimize Your Risk

 Social media tools and technologies such as Facebook, YouTube and Twitter, offer you powerful channels to deliver targeted marketing and outreach messages when, where and how users want information.
 The use of social media for federal services and interactions is growing tremendously, supported by initiatives from the administration, directives from government leaders, and demands from the public.
 Again, it is your responsibility to read and apply GSA Order CIO 2104.1A CHGE 1 IT General Rules of Behavior (GSA-only link) and read Appendix E, "Risks and Mitigation Strategies," which provides recommendations and a checklist to protect our network security.

 Various laws and regulations may prohibit the disclosure of certain information.
-The Privacy Act, Procurement Integrity Act, Freedom of Information Act, National Defense Authorization Act of 2016, Executive Order 13556 Controlled Unclassified Information and Executive Order 13526 limit what can be shared with unauthorized individuals.
+The Privacy Act, Procurement Integrity Act, Freedom of Information Act, National Defense Authorization Act of 2016, Executive Order 13556 Controlled Unclassified Information and Executive Order 13526 Classified National Security Information limit what can be shared with unauthorized individuals.
 These laws and order, for example, prohibit disclosure of certain privacy related information, source selection information, contractor proposal information, and classified information.
 You should not disclose nonpublic information through social media activities.
 GSA Order PBS P 3490.2 Document Security for Sensitive but Unclassified Building Information (GSA-only link) to protect sensitive but unclassified (SBU) building information for GSA-controlled space.
 GSA-controlled space includes owned, leased, and delegated Federal facilities.
-The Standards of Ethical Conduct for Employees of the Executive Branch says you shouldn't use nonpublic information to further your or anyone else's private interest, whether through advice or recommendation, or by knowing about an unauthorized disclosure.
+The Standards of Ethical Conduct for Employees of the Executive Branch prohibit employees from using nonpublic information to further their own or another's private interests, whether through advice or recommendation, or by knowing about an unauthorized disclosure.
 Nonpublic information is information you receive because of your federal employment that you know, or reasonably should know, has not been made available to the general public.

 Some examples of nonpublic information are: